noxthot/hailriskat_paper/README.md

 - `./notebooks/`: Contains the Jupyter notebooks used to generate most of the figures of the paper.
 - `./utils/`: Contains utility functions used in the code.
 - `etl.py`: The main entry point for the ETL (Extract, Transform, Load) process to prepare the data.
+- `plot_quality_maps.py`: Contains the code to plot the various quality indices maps (only plotting functionalities, no data processing, so not further described).
 - `gof.R`: Contains the code related to goodness-of-fit tests and diagnostic plots.

 To summarize: Python is used for data preprocessing and plotting the resulting maps.